 Alternatively, a player can choose the Easy Pick (aka Quick Pick) option where the lottery terminal randomly selects the numbers.

 The jackpot starts at $40 million and grows by a minimum of $5 million per draw each time the jackpot rolls.
 A player wins the jackpot by matching all six numbers.
+The Lottery reduced the jackpot restart amount to $20 million temporarily when sales decreased due to coronavirus-induced closures of many lottery retailers nationwide.

 It costs $2 to play Mega Millions unless a player chooses to add on the Megaplier.
 For an additional $1, all non-jackpot prizes are multiplied by two, three, four, or five, depending on the Megaplier drawn.